Locations / Date

 - Based on three categories, with a growing level of involvement of the aviation authorities.

-The course will focus on what the operators need to know to legally and safely fly drones for non-military purposes, including limitations in the A category, operational risk assessment in B category and RPAS operator certificate in C category.
+The course will focus on what the operators need to know to legally and safely fly drones for non-military purposes, including commercial aerial work.
+The course will highlight limitations and privileges to operate in the A (‘open’) category, operational risk assessment in B (‘specific’) category and RPAS operator certificate in C category.
+ICAO standards apply only to the latter category when flying internationally.

 11 lectures of about 50 minutes, plus 2 group exercises, plus 1 hour for final examination: 14 modules of around one hour distributed in 2 consecutive days.